Sobhangh/IDP-Z3/docs/IDPLanguage.rst

 display
     (optional) configure the user interface of the Interactive Consultant

+main
+    (optional) executable procedure in the context of the knowledge base

-The basic skeleton of an IDP knowledge base is thus as follows:
+The basic skeleton of an IDP knowledge base for the Interactive Consultant is as follows:

 .. code-block::